-Create a Guru Card to write all your tags down or use our Tag Structure Worksheet to help you stay organized as you brainstorm.
+Create a Guru Card to write all your tags down or use our Tag Structure Worksheet to help you stay organized as you brainstorm your taxonomy.

 Don't worry if this is not your perfect, end-all list of all tags that will ever live in your Guru instance.
 Your knowledge base will grow and evolve over time, and you can always refine this. list of tags later.

 Tags for each feature or product in your catalogue

 Tags for company goals or metrics